michaelreadyone/michael-portfolio/assignment3.md

 # Step 3: wireframe a solution
 Attached is my sketch:
 ![](images/Sketch.PNG)
+For the the things I want change which I mentioned before, I first add another bar chart to show the comparison between each country among top 20 football clubs by revenue.
+In stead of highlighting the English clubs, I color all clubs based on their country and I also use this color in the new bar chart.
+By showing this chart with comparision among each country, audience will have more sense about how other countries behave in the revenue.
+I also put the unit of bar into headling so that the repeated unit on each bar will not show.

 # Step 4: test the solution
 Below is the answers I got from asking my friends: